harrietrs/cross-gov-ai-testing-framework/index.md

 # AI Testing and Assurance Framework for Public Sector

-> An initiative of Cross Government Testing Community
+> An initiative by the Cross Government Testing Community

 ![Banner image for AI testing framework](assets/img/Screenshot 2025-07-10 at 21.37.51.png)